linode/docs/docs/applications/project-management/install-farmos.md

 4. Navigate to your public IP address, which you can find using `ifconfig`.

-If everything is configured correctly, your browser should look like:
+If you've configured everything correctly, your browser should look like this:

 ![firstscreen](/docs/assets/farmOS/first.jpg)